The next offering of ISCI 361 in Hawaii will be in February 2025 (2024W term 2). Click here for the 2023 trip recap!

 You will be selected based on personal and intellectual maturity and a demonstrated commitment to the learning theme and goals of the program

-How to apply: The application should be available on the Go Global Group study website September 2024.
+How to apply: The applications for Feb 2025 have now closed.
+Applications for Feb 2026 should be available on the Go Global Group study website September 2025.

 This group-study program will consist of approximately 16 student participants.